IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 ### Backend Usage Information
 In Order to deploy any model on Triton Inference Server, one should have a model repository and Model configuration ready.

 Model Configuration: The model configuration  ```(config.pbtxt)``` in Triton Inference Server defines metadata, optimization settings, and customised  parameters for each model.
-This configuration ensures models are served with optimal performance and tailored behaviour.For more details [Model Configuration](https://github.com/triton-inference-server/server/blob/r24.07/docs/user_guide/model_configuration.md).
+This configuration ensures models are served with optimal performance and tailored behaviour.
+For more details [Model Configuration](https://github.com/triton-inference-server/server/blob/r24.07/docs/user_guide/model_configuration.md).

 ### Models Repository
 Like all Triton backends, models deployed via the Snap ML C++ Backend make use of a specially laid-out "model repository" directory containing at least one serialized model and a "config.pbtxt" configuration file.

-Typically, a models directory should look like below:
+Typically, a model's directory should look like below:

 ```
 models